Mastering the Fibonacci Retracement Forex Strategy: A Beginner’s Guide

 Step 3: Use Fibonacci Tool

-Most offer a built-in Fibonacci retracement tool.
+Most trading platforms offer a built-in Fibonacci retracement tool.
 After identifying the swing high and low:

 The system will automatically plot the Fibonacci levels.